- Research leads to molecular profiling before treatment

 Continued research pointed us toward liver-directed therapy.
 This wasn’t supported or made available to us locally.
 Rick chose to begin a series of liver-directed trans-arterial chemoembolization (TACE) treatments at the University of Frankfurt in Germany over the next five months.
 He combined it with systemic FOLFIRINOX at our local hospital.
 After completing six TACE treatments and five FOLFIRINOX treatments, Rick’s disease somewhat stabilized and his liver responded.
 During this period, we engaged Perthera to perform proteomic analysis and combined this with our previous molecular analysis.
 They provided a weighted list of potential future treatment options.

 With his cancer somewhat under control, he decided to participate in a targeted therapy clinical trial targeting the rare ROS1 fusion rearrangement with a single agent tyrosine kinase inhibitor, entrectinib.
 It had shown promise in patients with a range of cancers and was less toxic than chemotherapy.
-Under the care of Dr. Michael Pishvaian (then at Georgetown Lombardi Comprehensive Cancer Center, in Washington, D.C., but now at MD Anderson Cancer Center in Houston) Rick spent seven months on this trial, feeling well and back to working, travelling, and participating in many sports.
+Under the care of Dr. Michael Pishvaian (then at Georgetown Lombardi Comprehensive Cancer Center, in Washington, D.C., now at Johns Hopkins Sibley Memorial Hospital in Washington ) Rick spent seven months on this trial, feeling well and back to working, travelling, and participating in many sports.
 Rick managed the side effects well, but at the beginning they were intense.

 Whipple Surgery, and More Experimental Treatments

-With this good response and stable disease and, of course, continued research, Rick was able to undergo Whipple surgery at Johns Hopkins Hospital (Baltimore, Maryland) with Dr. Christopher Wolfgang in the summer of 2017.
+With this good response and stable disease and, of course, continued research, Rick was able to undergo Whipple surgery at Johns Hopkins Hospital (Baltimore, Maryland) with Dr. Christopher Wolfgang (now at NYU Langone in New York) in the summer of 2017.
 Prior to the surgery, he recommended Rick undergo stereotactic body radiation therapy (SBRT) using CyberKnife on the primary pancreas tumor and Y90 radioembolization to the liver tumors.
 It was a tough summer with these radiation treatments and recovery from the Whipple, but Rick persevered with no complications.

 After Whipple surgery, Rick continued with another targeted therapy for ROS1.
 He remained stable for a few months but he eventually progressed with the detection of lung metastases.
 Our continued research into ROS1 rearranged cancers led us to a thoracic oncologist, Dr. Alice Shaw at Massachusetts General Hospital (Boston, Massachusetts).
 She specializes in ROS1 rearranged lung cancer and in April 2018 agreed to accept Rick as a patient.
 She recommended Rick try a next generation experimental ROS1 inhibitor called lorlatinib.
 It was being used in clinical trials for lung cancer patients, and she obtained special permission from Pfizer (the maker of the drug) to put Rick on a single person compassionate use trial.